While most of us are familiar with vaping, dabbing is still relatively new, but interest is picking up speed as the use of vaping CBD rises.

 The Utilian 5 also has a splash guard to ensure any hit you take is clean.
 Along with the ability to switch between 4 temperature settings (2.2v > 2.8v) making cloud chasing easy.

-Personally, I enjoy tasting the flavour and using the twisted kanthal at a lower temp has produced flavour which easily rivals other ceramic atomizer based dab pens on this list.
+Personally, I enjoy tasting the flavour and using the twisted kanthal at a lower temp has produced flavour which easily rivals other ceramic/quartz atomizer based dab pens on this list.

 Linx is a US brand which is fast establishing itself for producing high-quality hardware which lasts.

-The Blaze is their latest coilless device, and it has a stainless steel finish which appeals to even the most design-conscious dabbers out there!
+The Blaze one their more recent devices, and it has a stainless steel finish which appeals to even the most design-conscious dabbers out there!

 It comes with two types of atomizers which are both excellent and don’t directly touch the concentrate.